ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 title = "Why we built Forestry - Scott Gallant"

 +++
-# Which online payment solution should you use for your static site?

----

 If you're developing an online store, you'll know that these days there are more options than ever to handle payments.
 It's a classic example of how multiple standards proliferate[^1].
 So which one should _you_ use?

 One of the lesser known solutions for building your online store is using one of the many static-site generators out there like the GitHub Pages favorite, [Jekyll](https://jekyllrb.com/).